amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

  then run the code now we add our first data into the table .

- now we can retrive the data :
+ now we can retrieve the data :

  ``` SELECT * FROM PERSONS;```